kokoro-aya/NekoBinator/Readme.md

 ## TODO

-- More elementary parser combinators
-- Error handling (change Option to Either)
+- Error handling
 - A Bencode Parser
 - A Json Parser
 - A STLC Parser
 - A converter from chinese number to numeric representation and vice-versa
 - Test coverage
+- Documentation for different methods
 - ~~Implementation of do-notation~~

 ## notice